-Tickets to Positano, in 2019, were €4 each, this included a return trip.
-These were for the SITA bus.
-The journey takes around an hour.
+A ticket to Positano from Sorrento in 2019 was €4, which included a return trip.
+These were for the SITA bus, which you can catch at the central station.
+The journey takes about an hour.
 The bus can get very busy, and you may have to stand the whole way there.
 When arriving in Positano, the bus stop you need to get off at is Positano-Sponda.
+This drops you at the perfect spot to make your descent down towards the town and beach.

 ADMIRE THE VIEW ACROSS THE BAY